 The more air there is colliding with the blades in flight, the higher the likelihood that the arrow will veer off-course if everything isn’t perfect.
-Perfect refers to things like bow tune, the broadheads alignment with the arrow insert, spine and weight of the arrow (which affects oscillation), even the release the shot (rough or smooth).
+Perfect refers to things like bow tune, the broadheads alignment with the arrow insert, spine, and weight of the arrow (which affects oscillation), even the release of the shot (rough or smooth).

 As overall blade “surface area” increases, so does the influences these factors have on flight.
 Those influences are even greater when arrows are launched from a super-fast bow with light-weight arrows.

 Tight manufacturing tolerances also play an important role as well.
 If a broadheads ferrule is not made as straight as possible, alignment with the arrows “center line” will be off and accuracy will suffer.